Al Sumaria

-Alsumaria News (السومرية نيوز) is an independent Iraqi satellite TV network that transmits on Nilesat 102, Hot Bird 8, and NOORSAT/Eurobird.
+Al Sumaria (السومرية) is an independent Iraqi satellite TV network that launched in 2004, it broadcast on Eutelsat 7 West A, and Hellas Sat 3.

 Established by a group of businessmen in 2004, it has 700 employees across Iraq, Lebanon, the United Arab Emirates, and Jordan.

-Alsumaria adopts a liberal perspective whilst maintaining religious faith and strongly refuting repression and autocracy.
-Alsumaria produces almost all of its 24/7 programs in-house.
-It broadcasts live entertainment, social, political, and game shows hosted by young Iraqis, and drama and comedy series starred, directed, and produced by Iraqis.
+Al Sumaria serves a liberal perspective whilst maintaining religious faith and strongly refuting repression and autocracy.
+Al Sumaria produces almost all of its 24/7 programs in-house.
+It broadcasts live entertainment, social, political, and game shows hosted by Iraqi presenter, and drama and comedy series starred, directed, and produced by Iraqi companies.

-Alsumaria have exclusive rights to broadcast various movies, documentaries, musicals, children, entertainment, and sports shows.
+Al Sumaria is acqruied rights to aired some various movies, documentaries, musicals, children, entertainment, sports, and news programs.